s0py/s0py.github.io/azios/md/Vichmeister.md

 ## Addendum ███-01:
 Following ████████ Advisory Board's emergency ███████, research into Entity ████████'s █████████ nature has been accelerated. █████████ reports suggest a potential connection to ████████████, but these findings remain ██████████.

+## Trivia
+He is the main character of the authors' previous book series "*The Keys of Vitch: Adventures in Alonzinon*".

 <People><Goolands>